SAANN3/pythonMp4Player/README.md

 opencv-python pygame pillow
 ```
 ### PS
-this was my very old project, i did it almost 2 or 3 years ago.
+this was my very old project, i wrote it almost 2 or 3 years ago.
 Because of that code definetly sucks in many aspects, but despite all it works and actually not  bad